-AMBAP currently assigns two types of ratings:
+AMBAP currently assigns three types of ratings:

 - Financial Strength Ratings ("FSRs") These are an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.
 This type of rating is assigned to insurance companies. - Issuer Credit Ratings ("ICRs") These are an independent opinion of the ability of an issuer or entity to meet its ongoing financial obligations and can be issued on either a long or short-term basis.
-This rating is assigned to the insurance companies and their related holding companies as well as other legal entities authorised to issue financial obligations.
+This rating is assigned to the insurance companies and their related holding companies as well as other legal entities authorised to issue financial obligations. - National Scale Ratings ("NSRs") These are a relative measure of creditworthiness in a specific local jurisdiction that is issued on a long-term basis and derived exclusively by mapping the NSR from a corresponding global ICR using a transition chart.
+This type of rating is assigned to insurance companies, insurance operating holding companies and holding companies, as well as special purpose entities established for the issuance or other financial purpose.
+AMBAP began offering NSRs in 2023.